 As the light off the highway exit turned red, I slowed to a stop.
 From a half-dozen spots from the front, I noticed a woman with a handwritten cardboard sign walking up to cars.
 Some windows opened and an arm extended with a paper dollar or two.
 But from the third car came something unusual – a clear ziplock bag filled with toiletries.
 The woman grasped the bag closely to her chest and leaned towards the car offering heartfelt thanks.

 The light ahead changed – but so did my understanding of how to help others.
 As I entered the intersection I discovered myself telling myself to remember sometimes a few dollar bills can be less meaningful than a bag of travel-sized thoughtfully packed for someone in need.

 We are all human – and we all have our pride.
-For some though, a detour can take them to place where they not only recognize their surroundings, but the face in the mirror.
+For some though, a detour can take them to a place where they not only recognize their surroundings but the face in the mirror.

 There is a dynamic local church that tries to remember this as well.
 Every few months they gather up hair stylists who volunteer their time to cut the hair of those in need.
 The result is remarkable – transforming or returning many to the person they know they are inside.

 And for someone living beneath a concrete underpass, a bar of soap or toothpaste can do the same.